-The purpose of \textbf{In}formation-Weighted \textbf{Fo}cus (\textbf{\EA}) module is to estimate the information entropy, $I(\tilde{F})$, for each element of the low-rank feature set $\tilde{F}$.
-The \EA module estimates the channel and spatial information entropy~\cite{park2018bam} by giving higher attention to elements with more available information.
+\newsn{The purpose of \textbf{In}formation-Weighted \textbf{Fo}cus (\textbf{\EA}) module is to estimate the confidence score, $I(\tilde{F})$, for each element of the low-rank feature set $\tilde{F}$.
+The \EA module estimates the channel and spatial confidence score ~\cite{park2018bam} by giving higher attention to elements with more available information.
 The input to \EA is the low-rank feature set $\tilde{F} \in \mathbb{R}^{d_{\tilde{X}}}$, where $d_{\tilde{X}}$ is the dimension of $\tilde{F}$.
-The left-hand side of Figure~\ref{model_arch} shows the proposed early attention architecture, consisting of two main components.
+The left-hand side of Figure~\ref{model_arch} shows the proposed early attention architecture, consisting of two main components.}

-The first component of \EA is the \textit{channel information branch}, $f_{\gamma}(\tilde{F})$, parameterized with $\gamma$.
-This branch performs average pooling followed by a multi-layer perceptron to extract the channel information entropy.
+\newsn{The first component of \EA is the \textit{channel confidence branch}, $f_{\gamma}(\tilde{F})$, parameterized with $\gamma$.
+This branch performs average pooling followed by a multi-layer perceptron to extract the channel confidence score.
 Average pooling aggregates information across all indices, enabling the model to learn more robust features while accurately depicting the overall strength of a feature.
 The multi-layer perceptron consists of three fully connected layers with batch normalization and rectified linear unit (ReLU) activation after the first two layers.
-This branch outputs a vector $I_c = f_{\gamma}(\tilde{F})$ that measures global information for each channel.
+This branch outputs a vector $I_c = f_{\gamma}(\tilde{F})$ that measures the global confidence score for each channel.}

-The second component of \EA is the \textit{point-wise information branch}, $f_{\lambda}(\tilde{F})$, parameterized with $\lambda$.
+\newsn{The second component of \EA is the \textit{point-wise confidence branch}, $f_{\lambda}(\tilde{F})$, parameterized with $\lambda$.
 The input $\tilde{F}$ first passes through a convolution layer with a kernel size of $(1 \times 1)$ and a channel reduction factor of $r$.
 It then goes through $n$ dilated convolution layers with a kernel size of $(3 \times 3)$, dilation value $d$, batch normalization, and ReLU activation.
 In our architecture, $n = 3$ and $d = 2$.
 The dilated convolution increases the receptive field, enabling us to leverage contextual information.
-Finally, this contextual information passes through another convolutional layer with a kernel size of $(1 \times 1)$ and outputs $I_s = f_{\lambda}(\tilde{F})$, which estimates the point-wise information of the input feature.
+Finally, this contextual information passes through another convolutional layer with a kernel size of $(1 \times 1)$ and outputs $I_s = f_{\lambda}(\tilde{F})$, which estimates the point-wise confidence score of the input feature.}